wp-plugins/affinitomics/readme.txt

 == Description ==

-=This is the last supported version of Affinitomics for Wordpress.
-It has been replaced by ai•mojo!=
+= This is the last supported version of Affinitomics for Wordpress.
+It has been replaced by ai•mojo! =

 [“ai•mojo” (free, by Prefrent)] (https://wordpress.org/plugins/aimojo/)Affinitomics™ transforms Wordpress into a hyper-relevant, context aware and intelligent powerhouse in minutes.